 Factbox: The 138th annual Westminster Kennel Club Dog Show

-* Overall, 190 breeds and varieties are entered in the competition taking place in Madison Square Garden and Piers 92 and 94 in Manhattan.
-There are three new breeds: the Portuguese podengo pequeno, the chinook and the rat terrier.
+* Overall 187 breeds will enter the competition taking place in Madison Square Garden and Piers 92 and 94 in Manhattan, including three new breeds - the Portuguese Podengo Pequeno, the Chinook and the rat terrier.

 * Hosted by The Westminster Kennel Club, the show is the second-longest continuously held sporting event in the United States after the Kentucky Derby.

-* The winner of the Best In Show competition and the owner receive a trophy and go on a media tour.
+* The winner of the Best In Show competition and his owner receive a trophy and go on a media tour.

-* Kelso, a 7-year-old border collie, won the first Masters Agility Championship at Westminster on Saturday night.
-The event was notable for the inclusion of mixed breeds, which are not included in the judged competition.
+* Kelso, a seven-year-old Border Collie, won the first Masters Agility Championship at Westminster on Saturday night.

-(Reporting by Marina Lopes; Editing by Marguerita Choy, Eric Walsh and Gunna Dickson)
+(Reporting by Marina Lopes; Editing by Marguerita Choy)